ZeroX-DG/moon/documentation/getting-started.md

 **Debian / Ubuntu**

 ```
-sudo apt install build-essential cmake pkg-config libssl-dev libgtk-3-dev mold
+sudo apt install build-essential cmake pkg-config libssl-dev mold
 ```

 > Optional: [`cargo-make`](https://github.com/sagiegurari/cargo-make) for running predefined building & running tasks.

 ## Run with UI

-By default Moon will start with a GTK-based UI, so to run the browser with the UI, execute the command:
+By default Moon will start with a iced-rs based UI, so to run the browser with the UI, execute the command:

 ```
 cargo run